 A Public Hearing was held on Wednesday May 15th 2019 in conjunction with a regularly scheduled Behavioral Health Board Meeting.
-Audience members included consumer and family members; representatives from NAMI and local community based organizations; and......[insert after 5/15/19].

 The Public Hearing began with a brief presentation of the Annual Update, its purpose and the public planning process used to inform the Annual Update.
 The presentation also included a summary of significant changes (new programming) created through the plan and an overview of the long term financial projections for MHSA funds.
 The presentation concluded with the time and dates of the upcoming presentation to the Board of Supervisors and updates about the launch of the next community program planning process for the upcoming Three Year Program and Expenditure Plan.